rsdoiel/antenna/archives/2025/planet_2025.26.md

 date: 2025-07-04, from: RTÉ News

-There have been more than 103,000 calls for help to St Vincent De Paul this year and almost half were requests for help with food.
+There have been more than 103,000 calls for help to St Vincent de Paul this year and almost half were requests for help with food.

 <br>